 - The research team of the non-profit “80,000 Hours” focuses on the question of what you can do with your career to make the world a better place, the reduction of large risks is one of their key recommendations.
 A starting point on existential risk reduction is this overview written by Benjamin Todd.

-Acknowledgements: I would like to thank Charlie Giattino, Esteban Ortiz-Ospina, Anders Sandberg, Edouard Mathieu, Hannah Ritchie, and Will MacAskill for their very helpful comments to this essay.
+Acknowledgments: I would like to thank Charlie Giattino, Esteban Ortiz-Ospina, Anders Sandberg, Edouard Mathieu, Hannah Ritchie, and Will MacAskill for their very helpful comments on this essay.

-The future will not just happen to us, it is us who create the world we will live in.
-Isaac Asimov saw it like this:15
+The future will not just happen to us, it is we who create the world we will live in.
+Isaac Asimov saw it like this:16

 Continue reading on Our World in Data: